 - All artists are welcome to enter the World Anthotype Day, experienced anthotypers as well as beginners.

-- The event will open for entries again 1st of August 2023, here is how to enter.
+- The event will opens for entries on 1st of August, here is how to enter.

 - New to Anthotypes?
 Learn more in this article about Anthotypes.